 The industrial uses for grain make up an import sector of demand.
 While in the United States, ethanol production makes up the largest component of this sector, there is a wide variety of other industrial uses.
 Corn starch can be used to manufacture bioplastics, as well in the production of paper and textiles.
 It may be used as an adhesive in book and paper conservation.
 Adhesive made from corn starch dry with a slight sheen comparable to wheat starch.

-Food Products and Uses of Corn The following in an incomplete list of industrial uses:
+The following in an incomplete list of industrial uses: